pantheon-systems/documentation/source/content/localdev.md

 ### What does Localdev do about existing Lando config files?

-Localdev will use the existing `.lando` file only when the site is initially cloned.
+Localdev will use an existing `.lando` file only when the site is initially cloned.
 After the initial site clone, there is currently no `lando rebuild` equivalent that will force Localdev to reconsider the landofile.
 Note that if there are services specified in `.lando`, Localdev will return an error.

+While Localdev uses parts of Lando under the hood, they should be considered separate tools.
+Using Localdev and Lando on the same local site is not recommended.

 ### Can WordPress Site Networks be developed through Localdev?